-EDITOR’S NOTE: In late June, we published an article on the scientific evidence indicating that the Grand Canyon was formed over millions of years (and not by a single, recent flood event, as young-earth creationists claim).
-That article was adapted from a newly released book, The Grand Canyon, Monument to an Ancient Earth.
+EDITOR’S NOTE: We previously published an article on the scientific evidence indicating that the Grand Canyon was formed over millions of years (and not by a single, recent flood event, as young-earth creationists claim).
+That article was adapted from a book, The Grand Canyon, Monument to an Ancient Earth.
 We at BioLogos cannot recommend this book highly enough as a clear demonstration of why the ancient age of the Earth is not only based on good science, but is also occasion to praise our creator God.
-Today’s article is the final chapter of the book (Gregg Davidson is the primary author, but see complete list of contributors below the article).
+This article is the final chapter of the book (Gregg Davidson is the primary author, but see complete list of contributors below the article).
 We think its message applies not only to “Flood Geology” but to the entire science and faith conversation.

 At the beginning of this book, it was noted that Young Earth [creationism] or flood geology adherents often claim that we are all looking at the same data but that our different worldviews cause us to “see” the data as evidence for vastly different and conflicting processes.
 The underlying assertion is that we are all practicing good science but are arriving at different interpretations of the data because of the biblical or humanistic “glasses” each person wears.
 Adherence to the Bible is said to draw attention to the natural evidence that supports an Earth of a very limited age, and rejection of the Bible causes one to see only the natural evidence of great age.
 However, the preceding chapters illustrate something quite different.